TERREMEMBER/znbase/docs/content/v2.1/architecture/concepts/universe.md

 ## Organization of user data

-A YugabyteDB *universe* can consist of one or more namespaces.
+A ZNbaseDB *universe* can consist of one or more namespaces.
 Each of these namespaces can contain one or more user tables.

-YugabyteDB automatically shards, replicates and load balances these tables across the nodes in the universe, while respecting user intent such as cross-AZ or region placement requirements, desired replication factor, and so on.
-YugabyteDB automatically handles failures (such as node, disk, AZ or region failures), and re-distributes and re-replicates data back to desired levels across the remaining available nodes while still respecting any replica placement requirements.
+ZNbaseDB automatically shards, replicates and load balances these tables across the nodes in the universe, while respecting user intent such as cross-AZ or region placement requirements, desired replication factor, and so on.
+ZNbaseDB automatically handles failures (such as node, disk, AZ or region failures), and re-distributes and re-replicates data back to desired levels across the remaining available nodes while still respecting any replica placement requirements.

 ### YSQL